kudiljak/AIE9/09_Synthetic_Data_Generation_and_LangSmith/README.md

 2. In addition to the Homework Submission instructions in Main Homework Assignment ➡ Step 4, include the following URLs to your Advanced Build's:
     + GitHub Repo
     + Production Deployment

+### Assets
+I added two screenshots in the assets folder.